shubham07iiit/kbyagnik.github.io/_publications/2016-SpotGarbage.md

 paperurl: ''
 citation: 'Classification of Trash for Recyclability Status'
 ---

+[Download paper here](https://dl.acm.org/citation.cfm?id=2971731)

 A smart phone app to detect and segment garbage in unconstrained real-world images using state-of-the-art computer vision and machine learning techniques.
 The app, SpotGarbage, allows people to click an image and send the prediction information (with geo coordinates) to the municipality for clean-up.

-[Download paper here](https://dl.acm.org/citation.cfm?id=2971731)
+The app can be seen in actions in this [Youtube video!](https://www.youtube.com/watch?v=cTkCsz5C8zs)

+A webservice has been deployed at [http://spotgarbage.com](http://spotgarbage.com) with a ready to use free API available on [Mashape here](https://market.mashape.com/g1910/spotgarbage).